telefonicaid/thinking-cities/docs/authentication_api.md

 # In more detail ...

-You can get more information about the FIWARE component providing this functionalty, reference API documentation and source code at [idm.md](idm.md)
+You can get more information about the FIWARE component providing this functionalty, reference API documentation and source code at [Identity Management (IDM)](idm.md)